MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/usbcon/test-usb-type-c-systems-with-mutt-connex-c.md

 -   **USB A to A Cable**

-    You will use this cable to connect your USB Type-C ConnEx to a PC for power and communication (If your SUT is a PC, this is where you will connect it).
+    You will use this cable to connect your USB Type-C ConnEx to a PC for power and communication (If your SUT has a USB A port, this is where you will connect it).

+-   **Proxy controller**

+    The USB Type-C ConnEx can be controlled by using a proxy for running the tests if the SUT does not have a USB A port.
+The proxy controller should be a secondary desktop PC or a laptop.

+    The proxy controller communicates (with a mobile SUT) to the microcontroller to load the firmware by using a secondary USB port.

 ## Hardware requirements for older versions